philippkohn/ConditionalAccessforZeroTrustResources/README.md

 ## Project Overview

 I am a Microsoft 365 and Microsoft Entra Consultant and an enthusiast of the Persona Based Conditional Access Framework for Zero Trust by [@clajes](https://github.com/clajes).
-Having manually created over 50 policies, I sought an uncomplicated way to deploy them across other Azure AD Tenants.
+Having manually created over 50 policies, I sought an uncomplicated way to deploy them across other Microsoft Entra Tenants.
 Rather than using Microsoft365DSC, I crafted my own solution, delving deep into the Microsoft Graph PowerShell SDK in the process.

 ## Repository Structure